-The new law requires Airbnb hosts to register their unit and display a license number on their listing.
+Since 2018, Airbnb implemented a new law that requires Airbnb hosts to register their unit and display a license number on their listing.

 And if you are not part of Airbnb yet, please use this code to claim your $35 Airbnb discount.

-Even though Japan is a fashion-forward country, but the country is pretty conservative when it comes to dressing.
+Even though Japan is a fashion-forward country, the country is pretty conservative when it comes to everyday clothing.
 Always remember to dress modestly.
 Ladies, it might be a good idea to cover your shoulders whenever possible.
 Showing too much skin is frown upon.
 And if you have any tattoos, you may want to cover them as it might draw too much attention.

 Clothing essentials for spring include light layers while summer wardrobe should be very light as the weather can be quite hot.
 Fall is a great time to visit Japan as the weather cools down a bit.
 And certain parts of the country experience cold weather so winter jackets and warm layers are a must.

 Typhoon season in Japan is between June to October each year.
 Depending on the severity of the typhoon, it could be light rain drizzling to windy rainstorms.
-Typhoon can happen across Japan so please pay attention to weather reports especially if you are travelling during this time.
+Typhoon can happen across Japan so please pay attention to weather reports especially if you are travelling between summer to fall.